If the shoe fits: why do women love shoes?

 They used to say diamonds were a girl's best friend - but these days it is all about shoes.
-As luxury shoe sales boom, Culture Editor Matthew Cain looks at the surge in popularity.
+As luxury shoe sales boom and a new shoe-themed show hits London, culture editor Matthew Cain looks at why top-class shoes are surging in popularity.

 Sales of luxury shoes for women have boomed in the 12 years since Sex and the City hit our screens and even the recession has not been able to hold them back.

 According to Bain and Company, in 2009 the overall luxury market shrank by 8 per cent, while the sales of luxury shoes only fell by 0.5 per cent.
 Moreover, Bain predicts that in 2010 luxury shoe sales will bounce back by around 5 per cent, above other categories of goods in the luxury market.

 As if to prove the point, in just a few weeks' time, department store Selfridges in central London will open its new, expanded shoe department, set to be the biggest in the world.
 And in celebration of what has become a true cultural phenomenon, a new song and dance revue will be opening tonight at Sadlers Wells theatre in North London.
 Its title says it all; it is called, simply, Shoes.

 So what is going on here?
 Why are shoes proving so popular amongst women, even during times of economic austerity?

 Well, the simple answer is that when times are tough, women are feeling the need to treat themselves.
 And compared to other luxury goods such as coats or jewellery, shoes are a relatively cheap way of not only treating yourself but updating your wardrobe and sometimes your whole look in the process.